James Elston

 Typically, for a 2-bedroom home with a system that generates 4 kW of electricity, you’ll need a roof area of around 28 square metres.
 This amount of space will ensure that there’s enough room to install the correct number of solar panels to meet your specific energy needs.

 If you have a small roof, fitting in enough solar panels can be tricky.
 But there are solutions!
-For example, some types of solar panels, like monocrystalline solar panels,are designed to produce more electricity from a smaller area, which means they’re great for small spaces.
-Additionally, you can angle your solar panels to soak up more sunlight – even when you have less roof space.
+For example, some types of solar panels, like monocrystalline solar panels, are designed to produce more electricity from a smaller area, which means they’re great for small spaces.
+You can also angle your solar panels to capture more sunlight, even with limited roof space.
+Additionally, consider the possibility of installing solar panels on both sides of your roof for increased efficiency.

 It’s essential to position your solar panels in a way that allows them to get the most sunlight possible.
 However, things like chimneys or vents can get in the way and cause shading, which can cause efficiency problems.